jgm/commonmark-hs/commonmark/README.md

 This package provides the core parsing functionality for commonmark, without any renderers.

-:construction: **Work in progress!**  The interface is in flux, and the library is not ready for use yet, but comments on the API and implementation are very much welcome.
+:construction: This library is still in an experimental state.
+Comments on the API and implementation are very much welcome.
+Further changes should be expected.

 The library is **fully commonmark-compliant** and passes the test suite.
 It is designed to be **customizable and easily